Costas Andreou

 Costas Andreou (Κώστας Ανδρέου) is a musician and composer based in Athens, Greece.
 He processes the sounds of fretless electric bass in real time, creating multi-level soundscapes.
 He has written and performed the music and done the sound design for theatre performances and other artistic productions.
 His music has been used in various documentaries, films and television productions.
 His music is available to preview and download on his website.

 His solo concert Live Ambient has been presented at Poli Theatre (Athens) on 10 October 2015, at Art Theatre Karolos Koun (Frinichou 14, Plaka) on 21 April 2016 and at Fournos Theatre (Mavromichali 168, Athens) on 15 December 2017, on 19 and 26 October 2018 and on 7 and 8 January 2019.

-On 17 and 24 May 2019 he presented the concert Ippokratous at Fournos Theatre in Athens.
+His solo concert Ippokratous has been presented on 17 and 24 May 2019, 9 and 16 October 2019 and 11 and 18 November 2022 at Fournos Theatre in Athens.

+In 2021 he wrote music for the documentary series Why 21?
+12 questions by director Elena Lalopoulou on ERT (Hellenic Broadcasting Corporation).

+Since 2021 he presents his production MIF (Musique Indépendante Francophone).
+In 2022 he started the DJ set Musique francophone au coucher du soleil, as part of the MIF production.
+In 2023 and 2024 the DJ set was presented, among other venues, at Kir-Yianni wine estate, in Giannakochori, Naoussa.

+In 2024 he started presenting the DJ set Czech Jazz | Czech Jazz, as part of the Hudba cultural production, featuring contemporary Czech music.